Search

 • Transport from Rishikesh to Lohajung and return

-• Accommodation (as per the itinerary): Guest houses on Day 1 & 5 at Lohajung.
-Camping during the trek (Day 2 to Day 4).
+• Accommodation (as per the itinerary): Guest houses on Day 1 & 4 at Lohajung.
+Camping during the trek (Day 2 to Day 4) on tripple sharing basis..

 • Trek equipment: Sleeping bag, Sleeping liners (if required), Mattress, Utensils.
 3 men trekker tent, Kitchen & Dining tent, Toilet tent.
 Camping stool, Walkie talkie.
 Ropes, Helmet, Ice axe, Harness, Gaiters & crampons (if required).